Connecting students and community professionals

 All CCPA undergraduate and master’s students are required to do at least one internship in the community.
 This instills our students with valuable professional skills before they graduate, and allows the college to strengthen its relationships with employers and alumni, both locally and across the state and country.
 Ongoing events at the University Downtown Center in Binghamton connect agencies and businesses with students from across the University.

-Community Connections is an event where students cultivate their networking skills by connecting with representatives from local agencies and businesses, as they learn about employment, internship and volunteer opportunities.
+CISC in the Community is an event where students cultivate their networking skills by connecting with representatives from local agencies and businesses, as they learn about employment, internship and volunteer opportunities.

-Career Exploration Days allow students to establish student-alumni networks.
-Students receive direct feedback from community members and alumni about career paths that align with the mission of the college.
+Alumni Spotlight allows students to establish student-alumni networks.
+Students receive direct information and advice from community members and alumni about career paths that align with the mission of the college.

 CCPA recommends that all students seek professional career guidance early.
 These tips can help get the process started: